 I received many requests for more Instant Pot recipes after I shared my Slow Cooker Chicken Wings recipe.
 I love my Instant Pot.
-This electric cooker has both pressure cooker and slow cooker functions.
+This electric cooker has both a pressure cooker and s slow cooker function.

 Today I’m sharing one of my favorite and super delicious Instant Pot recipes, Pressure Cooker Pork Belly (Kakuni)!
 I really hope you’ll enjoy this recipe as much as my family does.

 Watch How To Make Pressure Cooker Pork Belly